-1. Section IV.A.4.c of the Law should remain as currently drafted, and an employee employees should only be given holiday pay for the maximum pay of eight (8) hours per day c.
-All regular employees will shall be given holiday pay for the hours worked during a holidaymaximum pay of eight (8) hours per day.

-2. Section IV.A.4.c of the Law should be revised so that an employee is eligible to receive holiday pay for all regularly scheduled hours worked during a holiday.
+- 1. Section IV.A.4.c of the Law should remain as currently drafted, and an employee employees should only be given holiday pay for the maximum pay of eight (8) hours per day - 2.
+Section IV.A.4.c of the Law should be revised so that an employee is eligible to receive holiday pay for all regularly scheduled hours worked during a holiday.
 If the Legislative Operating Committee makes this determination then the following revision is recommended:

+- A. SALARY

+- 4. Holidays (Work Standard, 11-7-14)

+- c.
+All regular employees will shall be given holiday pay for the hours worked during a holiday maximum pay of eight (8) hours per day.

+The Legislative Operating Committee determined that section IV.A.4.c of the Law should be revised so that an employee is eligible to receive holiday pay for all regularly scheduled hours worked during a holiday.
+The Legislative Operating Committee determined that the following revision should be made to the Law: